 What is Glaucoma?

-Glaucoma is a disease typified by optic nerve damage that produces a characteristic peripheral vision loss and is usually associated with higher than “normal” intraocular pressure.
-Glaucoma is often referred to as a “silent thief of sight”.
-It is estimated that the disease affects over 4 million Americans with only half of affected people knowing that they have the disease.
+Glaucoma is a disease regarded as optic nerve damage.
+The optic nerve damage produces peripheral vision loss associated with higher than “normal” intraocular pressure.
+Glaucoma often referred to as a Silent Thief of Sight, is estimated to impact over 4 million Americans with only half of those people knowing they have the disease.

-The disease is the second leading cause of blindness in the world.
-However, if caught early, the disease can be effectively treated.
-Glaucoma can occur at any age, the risk of developing glaucoma increases dramatically after age 35.
+It is the second leading cause of blindness in the world.
+However, if caught early, it can be effectively treated.
+Glaucoma can occur at any age.
+And, the risk of developing the disease increases dramatically after age 35.
 One in every 50 adults is estimated being affected by this disease.

 The early symptoms of chronic open-angle glaucoma, the most common type of glaucoma, are often unnoticed because there is no discomfort or pain.
-Most people do not detect a change in their vision until there has actually been a significant loss of vision.
+Most people will not notice a change in vision until there is a significant loss of vision.
 Later, central vision becomes affected, with mild headaches and difficulty with night vision.
 If left untreated, total blindness will result.
 However, the patient with acute closed-angle glaucoma may experience more noticeable symptoms including blurred vision, severe pain, nausea, and halos around lights.

-In most cases, glaucoma is detected in a routine eye examination.
-Special instruments are used to check the fluid pressure in the eye, and a magnifying lens is used to examine the drainage channels for proper fluid outflow.
-With early detection and treatment, glaucoma can almost always be controlled and vision preserved.
-Sadly, glaucoma cannot be cured and once vision is lost it cannot be restored.
-Remember, vision loss from glaucoma is permanent, but can usually be prevented with early detection and treatment.
-Regular eye exams are important for people over 35, or those in other high risk groups.
+In most cases, our doctors can detect glaucoma in a routine eye examination.
+Glaucoma is detected using special instruments.
+One instrument checks the fluid pressure in the eye.
+Then a magnifying lens is used to examine the drainage channels for proper fluid outflow.
+Early detection and treatment can almost always control glaucoma and preserve vision.
+Sadly, there is currently not a cure for glaucoma.
+Your vision, once lost, is impossible to restore.
+Remember, glaucoma vision loss is permanent.
+But, can usually be prevented with early detection and treatment.
+Regular eye exams are important for people over 35, or those in other high-risk groups.